to template converts a value from one type to another.

 - All floating point types to all string types.

-- Pointer to string conversions prints the pointer as a
+- Pointer to string conversions convert the pointer to a

 size_tvalue.
 If pointer is